hashicorp/vagrant/website/docs/source/v2/getting-started/provisioning.html.md

 After everything is configured, just run `vagrant up` to create your machine and Vagrant will automatically provision it.
 You should see the output from the shell script appear in your terminal.
-If the guest machine is already running from a previous step, run `vagrant reload`, which will quickly restart your virtual machine, skipping the initial import step.
+If the guest machine is already running from a previous step, run `vagrant reload --provision`, which will quickly restart your virtual machine, skipping the initial import step.
+The provision flag on the reload command instructs Vagrant to run the provisioners, since usually Vagrant will only do this on the first `vagrant up`.

 After Vagrant completes running, the web server will be up and running.
 You can't see the website from your own browser (yet), but you can verify